-Use this calculator to estimate how much asphalt (tarmac) in volume (cu ft, cubic yards or cubic meters) and weight (tons or tonnes) you would need.
-It uses conventional asphalt density.
+Use this asphalt calculator to estimate how much asphalt (tarmac) in volume (cu ft, cubic yards or cubic meters) and weight (tons or tonnes) you would need for a driveway, school yard, pavement, road, etc..
+The calculator uses conventional hot mix asphalt density.

 Calculating how much asphalt you need

-Many road builders and just people who want a nice driveway to their home are faced with estimating the amount of Hotmix Asphalt (HMA, also bitumen, blacktop, Tarmac) they need to cover a given area with it.
-Our asphalt calculator is of great utility in such cases, but you should keep in mind that the results will only be as good as the measurements entered into it.
-Also, we use a standard asphalt density of 145 lbs/ft3 (2322 kg/m3) which may be somewhat different depending on the precise asphalt mixture you purchase.
+Many road builders and just people who want a nice driveway to their home are faced with estimating the amount of Hotmix Asphalt (HMA, also bitumen, blacktop, Tarmac) they need to cover a given area with.
+Our asphalt calculator (a.k.a. tarmac calculator) is of great utility in such cases, but you should keep in mind that the results will only be as good as the measurements entered into it.
+Also, the tool employs standard asphalt density of 145 lbs/ft3 (2322 kg/m3) which may be somewhat different in each particular case depending on the precise asphalt mixture purchased.
 The calculation process is:

-- Estimate the volume of asphalt needed, using geometrical formulas and plans or measurements.
+- Estimate the volume of asphalt needed, using geometrical formulas and plans or measurements, including width, length, and depth (thickness).

 - Estimate the density of the hotmix to be used.
 Standard density for asphalt is 145 lb/ft3 (2322 kg/m3).